 As you might guess, that depends on the study.
 Every clinical study has a set of standards that you have to meet in order to participate, called “eligibility criteria.”
 These can include suffering from a particular condition (or being healthy), being a certain age or gender, or having a specific treatment history.

 If you’re a migraine sufferer looking to participate in a migraine study, you already meet at least one of the criteria.
 According to Dr. Albrecht, another common requirement is having a particular number of attacks of a certain severity each month.
-Depending on how many migraines you get, you could be eligible for an acute treatment study or a chronic prevention study.
+Depending on how many headaches you get, you could be eligible for an acute treatment study or a chronic prevention study.

 Every study determines its own eligibility criteria, so the only way to find out if you’re eligible for a particular study is to apply and see what happens.